slamora/brackets-wiki/Extension-Repository-Server-API.md

 ## Report ##

-* Used to report that an extension is malicious
+* Used to report that an extension is malicious or causing significant harm
 * User can provide comments with further detail about the abuse
 * Will send email to the Brackets team
 * Sets the state to "pending disable"
   * extensions that are "pending disable" do not appear in listings
-  * "pending disable" does not set the "has been disabled" flag in the listings
+  * "pending disable" does *not* set the "has been disabled" flag in the listings
   * someone from the Brackets team will investigate and change the state to disabled if they determine the extension causes harm
   * "disabled" extensions are turned off on end user computers automatically
 * **authenticated**